IRSND - english

 #define IRMP_ONKYO_PROTOCOL 56 // Onkyo

-In order to determine the needed data for the address and the command use IRMP, see above ;-)
+The best way to determine the address and command codes is to use IRMP, see above ;-)

 IRSND under Linux and Windows

-You can compile irsnd.c directly unter Linux in order to create frames in the same format as the IRMP scan files.
+irsnd.c can be compiled under Linux to create frames in the same format as the IRMP scan files.
 Simply enter:

 make -f makefile.unx